joeeames/ngx-translate-core/README.md

  ## Support

-We will release bug and security fixes for the current version (15).
-The prvious version (v14) will be end of life on December 1, 2024 and will no longer receive bug or security fixes.
+We will release bug and security fixes for the current version (v15).
+The prvious versions are EOL and will no longer receive bug or security fixes.

 Our partner, HeroDevs provides commercial security fixes for all unsupported versions https://herodevs.com/nes.